 Native-speaker English Accents

-Beginning in March 2013, the Listening and Speaking sections of the TOEFL iBT test will include other native-speaker English accents in addition to accents from North America.
-You may hear accents from the United Kingdom, New Zealand or Australia.
+native-speaker English accents in addition to accents from North America.
+You may hear accents from the U.K., New Zealand or Australia.

-ETS is adding these accents to better reflect the variety of native English accents you may encounter while studying abroad.
+ETS added these accents to better reflect the variety of native English accents you may encounter while studying abroad.